weareredlight/reins/README.md

 #### Why do my controllers only get called on page:load when using turbolinks?
 I want page:change!

+When using turbolinks, ```page:change``` can mean that we are rendering a page from the turbolinks cache with no server intervention at all.
+You shoud realize that calling the reins controller from this event will use the last params that were sent by the server, so it's probably not what you want.
+To reiterate, this could mean that if you are going back to a page that was cached by turbolinks, the controller could be called with params from another controller/action, which is probably not what you want.

 Just add this to your application.js:
 ```javascript
 $(document).off('page:load').on('page:change', r.call_js_controller);
 ```
 THIS WILL REMOVE any page:load event handlers that you may have attached to $(document), so be warned!

-Also of note is that calling the reins controller in this way will use the last params that were sent by the server.
-This means that if you are going back to a page that was cached by turbolinks, the controller could be called with params from another controller/action, which is probably not what you want.